carceneaux/arsano.ninja/content/post/veeam-ansible-collection.md

 Included with the code on VeeamHub, I've provided plenty of [sample playbooks](https://github.com/VeeamHub/veeam-ansible/tree/master/roles/veeam_vas#example-playbooks).

 ![Ansible VBR 10 Install]({{< siteurl >}}images/ansible-vbr-install.png)

+## Contributing

+If you'd like to support this community project, I welcome contributions from the community.
+For more information, feel free to reference the [project contributing guide](https://github.com/VeeamHub/veeam-ansible/blob/master/CONTRIBUTING.md).

+## Next Steps

+I'm currently working on the next piece of this Ansible collection which will be performing basic Veeam Backup & Replication configuration tasks:

+* Configuration Backup settings
+* Add Veeam Managed Servers
+* Add Veeam Backup Proxy
+* Add Veeam Backup Repository
+* Add VMware vCenter
+* Add VMware vCloud Director
+* More to come!

 If you have any questions/problems/feature requests about this Ansible collection, please use the projects [GitHub Issue Tracker](https://github.com/VeeamHub/veeam-ansible/issues/new/choose).